Gastrointestinal Endoscopy

 Multi-Lumen Tubing – This tubing is made with multiple passages through which multiple treatments or instruments can be directed towards a site.
 Endoscopic retrograde cholangiopancreatography catheters (ERCP) benefit from this capability as our multi-lumen configurations allow for the passage of multiple accessories such as guide wires, irrigation, steering cables, and more through the device.
 This tubing is made with tight tolerances, unsurpassed capabilities, and superior quality standards.
 We can also pad print or draw down multi-lumen tubing to provide a more complete product and reduce processing steps.
 Our multi-lumen tubings are available in PFA, FEP, Pebax®, etched PTFE Sub-Lite-Wall™, and expanded PTFE (Aeos™ ePTFE).

-Non-metallic Braiding Materials – Zeus drawn fiber and liquid crystal polymer (LCP) monofilament provide an excellent alternative to metal wire braid for applications such as for MRI imaging where metals cannot be used.
+Non-metallic Braiding Materials – Zeus drawn fiber provides an excellent alternative to metal wire braid for applications such as for MRI imaging where metals cannot be used.

 • MATERIALS